 If you don’t enroll when eligible or have creditable coverage, you will face a late enrollment penalty.
 This penalty is 1% X the national base beneficiary premium X number of full, uncovered months.

-Every October 15 through December 7th, you can make changes to your part D Medicare prescription drug plan penalty free.
+Every October 15 through December 7th, you can make changes to your Part D Medicare prescription drug plan penalty-free.
 This period is the annual open enrollment period (AOP or AEP).
-If your prescription drug needs changed during the year, this timeframe is the time to make any changes.
+This timeframe is the time to make any changes.
 Do you know if your drug tiers changed?
 For example, many plans change formularies and premiums.
 Is your current plan the best one for your needs and budget?
 By assessing your situation, you can determine if your current plan is the right one for you.

-Your new coverage effective date is January 1st of the ensuing year.
+Your new coverage takes effect on January 1st of the ensuing year.